Azdaroth/Azdaroth.github.io/source/_posts/2016-12-11-ember-tips-computed-properties-and-arrow-functions-not-a-good-idea.markdown

 categories: [Ember, JavaScript, ES6, Quick Tips]
 ---

-<p><strong>Arrow function expressions</strong> was definitely a great addition in ES6 and thanks to tools like <a href="https://babeljs.io" target="_blank">babel</a> the new syntax has been quite widely adopted.
+<p><strong>Arrow function expressions</strong> were definitely a great addition in ES6 and thanks to tools like <a href="https://babeljs.io" target="_blank">babel</a> the new syntax has been quite widely adopted.
 Besides more concise syntax, an interesting thing about <strong>arrow function expressions</strong> is that they preserve the context, i.e. they don't define their own <code>this</code>, which was sometimes annoying and resulted in assigning <code>that</code> or <code>self</code> variables to keep the outer context that could be referred inside functions.
-As great as it sounds, <code>arrow function expressions</code> cannot be used in all cases.
-One example would be <code>Ember computed properties</code>.</p>
+As great as it sounds, <strong>arrow function expressions</strong> cannot be used in all cases.
+One example would be <strong>Ember computed properties</strong>.</p>

 <!--more-->

 <h2>Arrow Function Expressions - A Quick Introduction</h2>

 <p>Let's start with a quick introduction to arrow functions.
-Before ES6, anytime we were using <code>function expressions</code> and wanted to refer <code>this</code> from outer context, we had to do some workarounds which are (arguably) a bit unnatural, especially comparing to other major programming languages.</p>
+Before ES6, anytime we were using <strong>function expressions</strong> and wanted to refer <code>this</code> from outer context, we had to do some workarounds which are (arguably) a bit unnatural, especially comparing to other major programming languages.</p>

 <p>Let's do some pseudo-object-oriented programming with JavaScript (ES5) to illustrate a possible issue with <strong>function expressions</strong>:</p>